Lisbon hidden gems Christ the King Statue from Doca di Alcantara

 Surfing near Lisbon is a thrilling experience, with the Atlantic Ocean offering waves for every skill level, from the gentle swells at Carcavelos Beach to the challenging breaks at Guincho.
 We’d recommend the Lisbon Surf Experience, which includes pickup and customizes the surf location depending on the group and the conditions.
 In addition to surfing near Lisbon, consider taking a day trip for more surfing to Peniche.

+Head off the beaten path by taking a walk in Monsanto Forest Park, often referred to as the “Lungs of Lisbon.”
 Monsanto is not just a haven for nature lovers; it also boasts panoramic viewpoints, such as the Eduardo VII Park, offering stunning views of Lisbon and the Tagus River.
 The park’s well-maintained trails are perfect for leisurely strolls, invigorating runs, or family picnics, making it a versatile destination for all.
-Whether you’re seeking solitude, a place for physical exercise, or simply a picturesque setting to unwind, Monsanto Forest Park provides an oasis away from the urban hustle.

 9. National Azulejo Tile Museum and Tile Making